zdharma-continuum/zinit/README.md

 * 03-11-2019
   - A new value for the `as''` ice – `null`.
-Specifying `as"null"` is like specifying `pick"/dev/null" nocompletion", i.e.: it disables the sourcing of the default script file of a plugin or snippet and also disables installation of completions.
+Specifying `as"null"` is like specifying `pick"/dev/null" nocompletions`, i.e.: it disables the sourcing of the default script file of a plugin or snippet and also disables the installation of completions.

 * 30-10-2019
   - A new ice `trigger-load''` – create a function that loads given plugin/snippet,